ORAL PRESENTATION TIPS

 The quality of the oral presentations is a prime factor in the success of the Symposium.
 It is essential that you prepare early and well for the presentation of your paper.
 The requirements for this presentation are high-quality, well-organized slides; organization of the material to be presented (not the entire content of the written paper); and sufficient practice to ensure a smooth, polished presentation.

-A maximum of 25 minutes will be allowed for presentation of each paper including questions, so plan your slide count to accommodate this time restraint – as in aim for about 15 charts. (check the latest program schedule as the maximum time may be 30 minutes including questions for some symposiums) (Poster paper presentations are 10 minutes with no question/answer period).
+A maximum of 25 minutes will be allowed for presentation of each paper including questions, so plan your slide count to accommodate this time restraint – as in aim for about 15 charts.

 Limit your presentation to highlight the major themes and significant points of your paper.
 Lesser details usually distract the listener and are covered in your paper.
 Few people will use your mechanism directly in their application — this is not a design review, not a test data review.
 Find something new, innovative or different about your mechanism that other people can learn from and tell us about that.
 Think of it as telling a story – it will probably require charts that you have not done before.